The History of the Chrysler Begins with the Norfolk Museum of Arts and Sciences

 In the history of the Museum, donations from collectors such as Edgar and Bernice Chrysler Garbisch, Emile Wolf, Goldsborough Serpell, Erwin and Adrianne Joseph and the family of Joel Cooper have dramatically enriched the Museum's collection.
 The Irene Leache Memorial, which acquired works and loaned them to the Museum for decades, gave the Museum full ownership of 27 medieval and Renaissance artworks in 2014.

-This is by no means a complete list, and apologies for the brevity.
-In closing, we have to note the members of the Mowbray Arch Society have contributed great works to the Chrysler, and that the Norfolk Society of Arts remains active to this day.
+This is by no means a complete list, and it will grow over time with more research.
+In closing, we have to note the contributions of two organizations going strong today, our Masterpiece Society and the Norfolk Society of Arts.
+Their friendship to the Museum cannot be overstated.